protesilaos/iosevka-comfy/README.md

 retaining their stylistic features.
 Unlike the default Iosevka style, the upright glyphs do not have a mixture of straight/blocky and curved or serified characters (special exceptions notwithstanding).
-While the italics do not have calligraphic tendencies that would greatly contrast with their counterparts.
+While the italics do not have calligraphic tendencies that greatly contrast with their counterparts.
 The differences within each character set and between the variants themselves are nuanced.
 The intent is to make everything feel part of the same aesthetic.
-Distinctions are drawn on the premise of contributing to the demands of the design without ever calling attention to themselves.
+Distinctions are drawn on the premise of contributing to the demands of the design without ever calling attention to themselves (as opposed to sporadic calligraphic glyphs amid an otherwise austere presentation).

 For italics, the earless shoulders in glyphs such as `n`, `m`, `p`, `q` change slightly to have a sturdier top which helps compensate for the added slant.
 Otherwise they would feel more rounded than their roman counterparts.
-We do not want that added implicit emphasis because the slant is already enough: to emphasise the emphasis is the kind of exaggeration that Iosevka Comfy strives to eliminate.
+We do not want that added implicit emphasis of extra roundedness because the slant is already sufficient: to emphasise the emphasis is the kind of exaggeration that Iosevka Comfy strives to eliminate.

 ### The target of small point size